drocheam/optrace/docs/source/usage/plots.rst

    otp.abbe_plot(ot.presets.refraction_index.glasses)

-It also supports the parameter :python:`title`.
-Additionally one can provide user defined :python:`lines` to calculate the index and V-number with:
+You can provide user defined spectral :python:`lines` to calculate the index and V-number at:

 .. testcode::